scvalex/ltc/docs/final.md

-Internet is a store-and-forward network of internets that is often disconnected, has a wireless backbone fraught with error-prone links and delays ranging from tens of minutes to even hours, even when there is a connection." \citep{Bur03} In other words, due to obstacles and the energy-efficient nature of the machines involved, there is significant packet-loss on any interplanetary communication channel.
+Internet is a store-and-forward network of internets that is often disconnected, has a wireless backbone fraught with error-prone links and delays ranging from tens of minutes to even hours, even when there is a connection" \citep{Bur03}.
+In other words, due to obstacles and the energy-efficient nature of the machines involved, there is significant packet-loss on any interplanetary communication channel.
 Furthermore, because of the distances involved, the round-trip times